-The employer must give the enterprise's health and safety organisation (the health and safety representative) access to the report.
+The employer must give the enterprise's health and safety organisation

+(the health and safety representative) access to the report.
 In addition to this, the employer must give the injured party a copy of the report.

-Anyone is entitled to report industrial accidents, short-term harmful influences and sudden lifting injuries to Arbejdstilsynet and Arbejdsmarkedets Erhvervssikring.
+Anyone is entitled to report industrial accidents, short-term harmful infl uences and sudden lift ing injuries to Arbejdsti Isynet and Arbejdsmarkedets Erhvervssikring (Labour Market Insurance).

-The employer also has a duty to report industrial accidents, short-term harmful influences lasting up to 5 days or sudden lifting injuries that may be assumed to legally justify a payment claim as soon as possible, and within 9 days, to Arbeidstilsynet or Arbeidsmarkedets Erhvervssikring
+The employer also has a duty to report industrial accidents, short-term harmful influences lasting up to 5 days or sudden lifting injuries that may be assumed to legally justify a payment claim as soon as possible, and within 9 days of the injury being sustained, to the insurance company or Arbeidsmarkedets Erhvervssikring.